Just what is NLP?

 The Professional Guild standard

-That’s why we are Founder Members of the Professional Guild of NLP – we helped form the Guild back in 2003 to fly the flag for uncompromisingly high standards of NLP.
+That’s why we were co-founders of the former Professional Guild of NLP back in 2003 to fly the flag for uncompromisingly high standards of NLP.

 The fast track training providers will counter this quality argument by telling their customers that